 I seem to be involved in two searches: friends, and a partner.

-At 43, looking for the perfect match seems a bit... limiting.
-I would absolutely love to find someone to spend the rest of my life with, but I'm also looking for people to spend some time with, to get to know, who I can share a bit of my life with and who are willing to share who they are with me.
+Looking for the perfect match seems a bit... limiting.
+I would love to find someone to spend the rest of my life with, but I'm also looking for people to spend some time with, to get to know, who I can share a bit of my life with and who are willing to share who they are with me.
 If something more develops, all the better.

 I've found my life enriched by the people I've known.
 Some have been in my life for only days, some I've known only online, and others have become friends who I've known for decades, but they all have touched me in some way.
 I like to think that I've had an impact on others.
 I'd like to get to know you, too.